HJosh-20/RSA-Encryption/README.md

 This program provides a secure way to store and manage user credentials using RSA encryption for password protection and SHA-256 hashing for admin authentication.
 It validates usernames and passwords based on predefined security criteria and stores credentials in a CSV file.

 Features -
--RSA Encryption & Decryption: Public-private key encryption ensures password security.
+RSA Encryption & Decryption: Public-private key encryption ensures password security.
--Username & Password Validation: Enforces strict format rules for better security.
+Username & Password Validation: Enforces strict format rules for better security.
--Secure Storage: Passwords are encrypted before being stored in passwords.csv.
+Secure Storage: Passwords are encrypted before being stored in passwords.csv.
--Admin Authentication: Uses SHA-256 hashing for added security.
+Admin Authentication: Uses SHA-256 hashing for added security.
--Key Management: Automatically generates or loads RSA keys from private_key.pem and public_key.pem.
+Key Management: Automatically generates or loads RSA keys from private_key.pem and public_key.pem.
--User & Admin Access: Supports secure password entry, storage, and retrieval.
+User & Admin Access: Supports secure password entry, storage, and retrieval.

 How It Works -
 1. Admin Setup: If passwords.csv does not exist, an admin must create credentials.